timber/docs/content-static/v1/reference/timber-urlhelper.md

-This function is slightly different from the one below in the case of: an image hosted on the same domain BUT on a different site than the Wordpress install will be reported as external content.
+This function is slightly different from the one below in the case of: an image hosted on the same domain BUT on a different site than the WordPress install will be reported as external content.

 | Name | Type | Description |
 | --- | --- | --- |